ale94mleon/Palmiche/README.rst

 Discussion
 ----------

-If you have questions on how to use **palmiche**, or if you want to give feedback or share ideas and new features, please head to the `GitHub Discussions <https://github.com/ale94mleon/palmiche/discussions>`_.
+If you have questions on how to use **Palmiche**, or if you want to give feedback or share ideas and new features, please head to the `GitHub Discussions <https://github.com/ale94mleon/palmiche/discussions>`_.

-Citing **palmiche**
+Citing **Palmiche**
 -------------------

 Please refer to the `citation page <https://palmiche.readthedocs.io/en/latest/source/citations.html>`__ on the documentation.